 - Ensuring the group follows all ABP policies and procedures, including adhering to deadlines and attending trainings

-- Working with other ABP project leaders to share ideas, brainstorn solutions to challenges, and provide support to each other
+- Working with other ABP project leaders to share ideas, brainstorm solutions to challenges, and provide support to each other

 - Recruiting and developing your team

-- Establishing and completing your team’s goals for the civic engagement project
+- Establishing and completing your team’s goals for the trip

 - Working with the sponsor organization